Topics included in this article:

 Mounting Guide

 Figure 2.
-Profile and bottom view of R400
+Profile and bottom view of R400.

 Waterproof Adapter Disassembled:

 Figure 3.
-R400 with waterproof adapter disassembled
+R400 with waterproof adapter disassembled.

 Waterproof Adapter Assembled:

 Figure 4.
-R400 with attached waterproof adapter
+R400 with attached waterproof adapter.

 Corner Bracket

 Figure 6.
-Arm mount with corner bracket
+Arm mount with corner bracket.

 Pole Bracket

 Figure 7.
-Arm mount with pole bracket
+Arm mount with pole bracket.

 Arm Mount

-Figure 8 shows the arm mount screwed to the Pendant Cap.
 The arm mount can also have an Extension Rod attached to it.

 Figure 8.
-Arm mount attached to pendant cap
+Arm mount attached to pendant cap.

 Ceiling Mount